roeegro/SwimFix/server/README.md

 5. [Training](#training)

 ## What is OpenPose?
-OpenPose is an open-source Pose Estimation library which is used in our project in order to estimate the swimmer's position mid-swimming and then use that estimation to evaluate the swimmer's front crawl performance and suggest ways to improve.
+OpenPose is an open-source Pose Estimation library which is used in our project in order to estimate the swimmer's position mid-swimming and then use that estimation to assess the swimmer's front crawl performance and suggest ways to improve.

  <p align="center">
     <img src="https://github.com/roeegro/SwimmingProject/blob/master/client/src/static/img/8027.gif", width="480"></p>